Are you an employee in Riverside looking for legal counsel and representation? If so, you should consider contacting a Riverside employment lawyer.

 If you work beyond a 40-hour workweek as an hourly worker, you deserve to receive time and a half (overtime).
 Workers who are not paid fairly or are forced to work overlong hours can find justice through a lawsuit.

-A Eldessouky Law labor and employment lawyer in Riverside can help you figure out if your rights were violated.
+A Riverside employment lawyer at Eldessouky Law can help you figure out if your rights were violated.
 You could recover wages and penalties for illegal behavior on the part of your employer.

 While there is no current California law that requires employers to provide vacation time to employees, they could be in breach of employment contracts if they don’t provide vacation time to those they promised it to.
 If the employer has a policy that includes vacation time for employees, they are obligated to fulfill their promises.